AEW News: Dustin Rhodes Reveals Future Plans, Wants To Propose An Idea To Tony Khan

 This isn’t the first time that the proposition of an AEW training facility has been brought up in recent months.
 As documented by Wrestling Inc., the idea was floated past Cody earlier this year.

-While attending a press conference, he was asked about the company opening up something similar to WWE’s Performance Center, but he revealed that, while he isn’t opposed to the idea at some point, the company has other ideas in mind for developing talent.
+While attending a press conference, he was asked about the company opening up something similar to WWE’s Performance Center.
+However, he revealed that, while he isn’t opposed to the idea at some point, the company has other ideas in mind for developing talent.

 According to Cody, AEW will probably train performers out of a gym in Atlanta, followed by sending them to development territories to gain more experience and knowledge that will ultimately help them prepare for the main roster.